 MPhil in Advanced Computer Science

 The MPhil in Advanced Computer Science (the ACS) is designed to prepare students for doctoral research, whether at Cambridge or elsewhere.
 Typical applicants will have undertaken a first degree in computer science or an equivalent subject, and will be expected to be familiar with basic concepts and practices.
-The ACS covers advanced material in both theoretical and practical areas as well as instilling the elements of research practice.
-It combines lectures, seminars and project work in various combinations tailored to the individual student; more details are given below.
+The ACS is a nine–month course which starts in early October and finishes on 30 June.
+It covers advanced material in both theoretical and practical areas as well as instilling the elements of research practice.
+The course combines lectures, seminars and project work in various combinations tailored to the individual student; more details are given below.
 Prospective applicants should note that the MPhil in Advanced Computer Science is not a conversion course.

 The course code for the MPhil in Advanced Computer Science is CSM3.
-The deadline for applications for admission in October 2013 has passed.
-Applications for admission in October 2014 will open in September 2013 and the deadline for submission is 31 March 2014.
-Please note that European and international students wishing to apply for Gates funding support needed to submit applications to the University's Graduate Admissions Office no later than 1 December 2013.
+The deadline for applications for admission in October 2014 has passed.
+Applications for admission in October 2015 will open in September 2014 and the deadline for submission or complete applications is 31 March 2015.
+Please note that European and international students wishing to apply for Gates funding support needed to submit applications to the University's Graduate Admissions Office no later than Tuesday 2 December 2014.

 Applicants for the M.Phil in ACS are expected to have met the following prerequisites